How to Remove Oil Stains with Talcum Powder

 If your garment is badly stained with oil and the above processes are not able to make it clean, then the last option available to you is to take it to the dry cleaner.
 Even if your garment is a dry-clean only item, you can still try the talcum powder method to absorb the oil stain from it.
 But if the stain still does not go away, you can send it for dry cleaning.
 As you have already treated your cloth with talcum powder, it will become easier and quicker for the dry cleaner to get rid of the grease.

-If you'd like to read similar articles to How to Remove Oil Stains with Talcum Powder, we recommend you browse around our Home cleaning category.
+If you want to read similar articles to How to Remove Oil Stains with Talcum Powder, we recommend you visit our Home cleaning category.